justJackjon/VehicleBiz.VehicleApp/wiki/solution-design/application-structure/unit-testing-component.md

 |   |-- TestData/
 |       |
 |       |-- VehicleTestData.cs

 # NOTES:
 # > Domain/
 #   Contains tests focused on domain logic, including entities, value objects,
-#   specifications, and factories.
-This domain logic should be consistent across
+#   and factories.
+This domain logic should be consistent across versions of the
-#   versions of the API.
-Even if the API representation changes between versions,
+#   API.
+Even if the API representation changes between versions, the core domain
-#   the core domain logic shouldn't.
-Therefore, there's no need to version tests for
+#   logic shouldn't.
+Therefore, there is no need to version tests for domain logic.
-#   domain logic.
 #
 # > Api/
 #   Houses tests for the API layer.
 The structure is broken down by API versions